kubernetes/enhancements/keps/sig-cluster-lifecycle/wgs/1815-componentconfig-objectmeta/README.md

     - Feature gate name:
     - Components depending on the feature gate:
   - [x] Other
-    - Describe the mechanism: Editing the existing component config file to add the new minimum required field (metadata.name)
+    - Describe the mechanism: Editing the existing component config file to add the new minimum required field (metadata.name) and restarting the component.
     - Will enabling / disabling the feature require downtime of the control plane?
     - Will enabling / disabling the feature require downtime or reprovisioning